-As with the continuous sampling mode, enough time must be allowed for the acquisition phase, that is the time between a channel change and the sampling edge (the rising edge of CONVST or CONVSTCLK, see "Analog Input Description").
+As with the continuous sampling mode, enough time must be allowed for the acquisition phase, that is the time between a channel change and the sampling edge (the rising edge of CONVST or CONVSTCLK, see Analog Input Description).
 This allows the ADC to acquire the new signal before it is sampled by the CONVST signal and the conversion phase starts.
 The ACQ bit has no meaning in event-sampling mode because the sampling instant is controlled by CONVST/CONVSTCLK.
 Therefore the acquisition time on a selected channel is also controlled by the CONVST/CONVSTCLK.
 CONVST and CONVSTCLK are logically OR'ed within System Monitor.
-If only one of these inputs is being used the other should be tied to logic 0 in the design.

 If a long acquisition time is required, then the user must leave the required acquisition time before CONVST/CONVSTCLK is pulsed.
 After the analog input has been sampled by a rising edge on CONVST/CONVSTCLK, a conversion is initiated on the next rising edge of ADCCLK.
 After a conversion has been initiated by CONVST, it is not possible to interrupt the conversion or start a new conversion until BUSY transitions Low.
-As with continuous mode, the contents of the Control Registers are latched when BUSY goes Low.
-Therefore all required register updates should happen when BUSY is High.
-To register updates after BUSY goes Low (for example, switch to continuous mode), a new conversion needs to be initiated by pulsing CONVST.
+As with continuous mode, the configuration registers should be updated before EOC.
+To register updates after EOC (for example, switch to continuous mode), a new conversion needs to be initiated by pulsing CONVST.

 After BUSY goes Low, the conversion result is transferred to the output status registers ten DCLK cycles later, and the EOC logic output pulses High for one DCLK cycle at this time.
 If the channel being converted is also being filtered, then the filtered data is only transferred to the status registers when the last sample result has been converted.
-Thus, if a channel is being filtered, no EOC pulse is generated for all but the last conversion result (such as the 16th, 64th, and 256th sample), depending on the filter setting (see "ADC Channel Averaging (4Ah and 4Bh)," page 31).
+Thus, if a channel is being filtered, no EOC pulse is generated for all but the last conversion result (such as the 16th, 64th, and 256th sample), depending on the filter setting (see ADC Channel Averaging (4Ah and 4Bh), page 27).
+An EOC pulse must occur before any new settings written to the configuration registers are acted on.
 The EOC, EOS, and CHANNEL[4:0] outputs operate in the same way as in the continuous-sampling mode, described previously.
 If System Monitor is reset while operating in event mode, the first conversion result is valid on an EOC pulse following the first CONVST pulse after RESET is released.